core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The first byte, containing the OSCORE flag bits, is extended with the following set of bits.

-    - The fourth least significant bit of the first byte of flag bits SHALL be set to 1 in every group message, to indicate the presence of the 'kid' parameter for all group requests and responses.
+    - The fourth least significant bit of the first byte of flag bits SHALL be set to 1 in every message, to indicate the presence of the 'kid' parameter for all group requests and responses.
 That is, unlike in {{I-D.ietf-core-object-security}}, the 'kid' parameter is always present in all messages, i.e. both requests and responses.

     - The fifth least significant bit of the first byte of flag bits MUST be set to 1 for group requests, to indicate the presence of the 'kid context' parameter in the compressed COSE object.
 The kid context flag MAY be set to 1 for responses.

     - The sixth least significant bit of the first byte of flag bits is originally marked as reserved in {{I-D.ietf-core-object-security}} and its usage is defined in this specification.
 This bit is set to 1 if the 'CounterSignature0' parameter is present, or to 0 otherwise.
-In order to ensure source authentication of group messages as described in this specification, this bit SHALL be set to 1.
+In order to ensure source authentication of messages as described in this specification, this bit SHALL be set to 1.

 The flag bits are registered in the OSCORE Flag Bits registry specified in Section 13.7 of {{I-D.ietf-core-object-security}}.